Sensitivity Analysis of Steering Wheel Return-ability at Low Speed

 Keywords:

-Rack friction, Sensitivity analysis, Steering return-ability, Steering torque, Kingpin moment, Tire force
+Rack friction, Sensitivity analysis, Steering return-ability, Steering torque, Kingpin moment, Tire force1.
+Introduction

 The good handling performance of a vehicle may mean that a driver can operate more easily, rapidly and comfortably.
 Steering return-ability would be one of the important characteristics with respect to vehicle handling performance.1) Return-ability can be defined as characteristics of steering system which let a steering wheel return to the center position when driver’s hands are released after rotating a steering wheel.